Cyphrme/URLFormJS/README.md

 Alternatively, download `urlform.min.js` or `urlform.js`.

 # Development
 Issue submissions and pull requests are welcome.
+Before submitting pull request, please ensure tests are passing and that the test form behavior is correct.

 To generate the minified file, use `esbuild` to run the following:

 ```sh
 esbuild urlform.js --bundle --format=esm --minify --outfile=urlform.min.js
 ```

-Before submitting pull request, please ensure tests are passing and the form behavior is correct.

 ## Testing
 Testing uses (BrowserTestJS)[https://github.com/Cyphrme/BrowserTestJS]: